sksamuel/tribune/README.md

 case class Starship(name: String, maxWarp: Double)
 ```

-We can always implement an instance of `Validator[Starship]` ourselves, in the boilerplate manual way.
+We can always implement an instance of `Validator[Starship]` ourselves, in the boilerplatey manual way.

 ```scala
 val validator = Validator.simple[Starship] { starship =>